flibber-hk/Silksong.BingoUI/README.md

 This mod is currently a work in progress.
 Icons can and should be created from the template in the assets folder.

+Anything that requires save data does not behave properly at the moment.
+It will be reset when you close the game, but will *not* be reset when entering a different save file.

 Things like config options, more counters (obviously), and ItemChanger integration, are planned.